-Here are our Top Picks for winter activities in West Kelowna!
+Let’s Winter!
+Here are our picks for winter break activities in West Kelowna!

 Cross Country Skiing

 At Telemark Nordic Club it is about relaxing, having fun and being close to nature.
-You won’t find the hustle and bustle of high-end ski resort here, but what you will find is over 50 km of groomed trails ready for you to explore for both classic and skate cross-country skiing.
+You won’t find the hustle and bustle of high-end ski resorts here, but you will find over 50 km of groomed trails ready for you to explore for classic and skate cross-country skiing.
 An added bonus – nighttime skiing with 4.3 km of lit trails!

 When the snow starts to fly everyone wants to know where the best toboggan hills are.
-While there are no ‘official’ ones in town, several popular spots to check out are Hudson Rd Elementary School on Hudson Rd, which can be seen from Hwy 97 and if you head out Glenrosa Rd there is a well-used spot on the way to Crystal Mountain.
+While there are no ‘official’ ones in town, several popular spots to check out are Hudson Road Elementary School on Hudson Rd, which can be seen from Hwy 97 and if you head out Glenrosa Rd there is a well-used spot on the way to Crystal Mountain.
 Ranch Park (3173 Glenrosa Rd) and Broadview Park (Broadview Rd) are great parks for smaller kids as the hills are smaller and the parks less busy.

 What is the best way to enjoy winter hiking?
 With a pair of snowshoes!
 Join others in the fastest growing winter sport and gain access to beautiful winter wonderland sites.
 Telemark Nordic Club has trails specifically for snowshoeing and you can rent the equipment there.
 Just remember to stay off of the cross country ski trails if you venture out there.